Islandora/documentation/docs/user-documentation/context.md

 Islandora provides some Conditions and Reactions that aren't part of other Drupal sites.
 You may find the following tips useful:

-* Be as specific as possible in setting you Conditions.
-If your Conditions seem to apply too broadly or in unexpected ways, explicitly add a "Content Entity Type" Condition to limit the conditions to pages that render Islandora objects or media.
-* When using Islandora's "Node has term with URI" and "Media has term with URI" Conditions, you may want to enter multiple terms.
+* When using Islandora's "Node has term with URI" and "Media has term with URI" Conditions, you may want to enter multiple terms to take advantage of the AND/OR logic they include.
 To do so, add a comma (`,`) in the autocomplete field and continue typing.
-* The Islandora Conditions "Node has term with URI" and "Media has term with URI" limit taxonomy terms that show up in those Conditions' autocomplete Term field to terms that have URIs associated with them, for example from the Islandora Media Use or Islandora Models vocabualaries (although any term that has a URI will appear).
-If you want to create Conditions using terms that do not have a URI, install the contrib [Term Condition module](https://www.drupal.org/project/term_condition).
+* The Islandora Conditions "Node has term with URI" and "Media has term with URI" limit taxonomy terms that show up in those Conditions' autocomplete Term field to terms that have URIs associated with them, for example from the Islandora Media Use or Islandora Models vocabularies (although any term that has a URI will appear).
+If you want to configure Conditions using terms that do not have a URI, install the contrib [Term Condition module](https://www.drupal.org/project/term_condition).
+* Be as specific as possible in configuring your Conditions.
+If your Conditions seem to apply too broadly or in unexpected ways, try adding a "Content Entity Type" Condition to limit the Context to pages that render Islandora objects or media.

 ### Increased Flexibility